TheDucky-2/DataLabX/README.md

 ## What makes DataLab different?

-Real-world data is messy.
-Often, numbers aren’t really numbers, text has hidden symbols, units, or placeholders, and missing values are everywhere.
+Real-world data is messy - often very messy.

+Numbers may not be numeric, text can hide symbols or replacements, and missing data itself can appear in many different forms.

-Most libraries assume your data is already clean - DataLab doesn’t.
+``DataLab assumes your data is dirty by default``.

-Instead, it helps you **see what’s really in your data** before taking action:

-- Detect hidden formatting issues and inconsistencies
-- Reveal missing values and patterns
-- Identify outliers and extreme values
-- Understand skewness and distributions
+Because of this, it performs full, type-aware detection of numerical, categorical, and datetime data, using regex-based checks to surface hidden issues before any cleaning.

+DataLab was built on extremely dirty datasets (≈77–90% dirty) and tested on datasets with up to ~5 million rows for diagnosis and cleaning.

-By **visualizing and explaining the data first**, you make safer cleaning decisions, avoid silent mistakes, and build a solid foundation for analysis or modeling.
+By showing what your data is actually doing first, DataLab makes diagnosis and cleaning simpler, safer, and intentional, helping you build a reliable foundation for analysis or modeling.

 ## How DataLab Works